NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-53.md

 Everybody suddenly turned silent.
 As they thought about the might behind that strike, everybody felt their blood boiling and heart shuddering at the same time.
 If that strike had been aimed at them, they wouldn’t have the opportunity to even run for their life.

-“That strike,” He Wude coarsely said, “ That one strike instantaneously concentrated all of Yiming’s Internal Energy together, then conformed it to the Xiantian battle skill.
+“That strike,” He Wude coarsely said, “That one strike instantaneously concentrated all of Yiming’s Internal Energy together, then conformed it to the Xiantian battle skill.
 Thus, he was able to exhibit such a frightening might.
-However, how he managed to do it,,,?
+However, how he managed to do it...?
 I do not know either.”

 He Yiming’s body shuddered, and he eventually sobered up.